The Wildsea

-The Wildsea is a tabletop role-playing game, in which the players explore a world overgrown by an endless forest, traveling in a ship on top of the trees as though it was an ocean.
-The game was created by Felix Isaacs and published by RPG and comic book publisher Mythworks (Note: Known as Mythopoeia until 2023.) in February 2022 after a successful Kickstarter crowdfunding campaign in 2020.
+The Wildsea is a 2022 tabletop role-playing game, in which the players explore a world overgrown by an endless forest, traveling in a ship on top of the trees as though it was an ocean.
+The game was created by Felix Isaacs and published by RPG and comic book publisher Mythworks (Note: Known as Mythopoeia until 2023.) after a successful Kickstarter campaign in 2020.

-The game was influenced by video games such Bastion, Fallen London, Sunless Sea, and Sunless Skies; roleplaying games such as Heart: The City Beneath, Blades in the Dark, and Belly of the Beast; as well as new weird fiction like China Miéville's Bas-Lag series.

 Setting

 The Wildsea takes place in a post-apocalyptic fantasy world that has been overrun by rapidly-growing mile-high trees and other vegetation in an event called "the Verdancy" that occurred 300 years before the game begins, creating the eponymous Wildsea.
 Key to this growth is a toxic chemical called crezzerin present in the majority of the setting's flora, the mutative properties of which are responsible for creating the gargantuan trees called ironroots which form the bulk of the Wildsea itself, as well as many of the sea's playable and wildlife species, many mutated or adapted from pre-apocalyptic (pre-Verdant, or pre-V for short) species.

 After the Verdancy, the world of the Wildsea bears similarities to a traditional ocean - mountains have become islands upon which port towns are built, and travel happens by way of ships that can pull or otherwise propel themselves on top of the tree canopies (such as with large mechanical chainsaw prows).

 The Wildsea is made up of distinct layers, ranging from skies and the thrash at the top (upon which ships most commonly sail), to the lower and darker layers called the tangle, the sink, and the drown, with the lowest layer being the Darkness-Under-Eaves (where the roots of the massive trees and the ruins of the pre-Verdant world lie, the exact nature of which is left purposefully mysterious for players to define and discover for themselves).

 In addition to islands, the sea features spits (temporary landmasses floating on the upper layers, with crowded but inherently temporary communities forming atop them), tallshanks (singular trees tall even for the Wildsea's standards, with settlements built in their branches and crowns), reefs (collections of junk floating near the top of the waves, dangerous to sail through but rich in useful salvage or home to animal dens), and rifts (massive vertical gaps in the canopy usually caused by fallen ironroot trees, leading directly down to the sea's lower layers).